Naharul98/Pacman-AI-agent-for-stochastic-environment/README.md

 # Pacman-AI-agent-for-stochastic-environment
 A Markov Decision Process (MDP) based implementation of a Pacman agent, to survive and battle through a handicapped stochastic environment

-> The code of the PACMAN AI agent implemented by myself is located in the MDPAgents.py file.
-The rest of the code (consisting of the actual implementation of the game, GUI, Ghost AI) was taken from the following link - http://ai.berkeley.edu/project_overview.html

-Evaluation of the AI Agent is discussed further down the line in the readme.

 ### Instructions for running the project:
 ```
 python pacman.py -q -n 1 -p MDPAgent -l <grid name>